- January 2021

 These are a couple of old clips from Stembridge Gun Rentals.
 Enjoy!

-I’ve been researching some of the history of the Stembridges’ in Waynesboro, since I live in Waynesboro!
+I’ve been researching some of the histories of the Stembridges’ in Waynesboro since I used to live in Waynesboro!
 One of the ones that I’ve read about was Henry Hansell Stembridge, Jr. He traces back on Thomas Baker Stembridge’s line, and that makes us (distant) cousins!
 Our common ancestor would have been William Stembridge born in 1792 in Baldwin County.

 I have been in touch with Henry Hansell’s daughter Jane Stembridge who shared more details about her dad.
 She said that he grew up in Waynesboro.
 His dad, Henry Hansell Stembridge Sr , or Dr Stembridge as he was known, was a pharmacist in Waynesboro, and lived where the Pizza Hut is now located on 11th street.
 Henry Hansell Sr was a charter member of St. Michaels Episcopal Church.
 Henry Hansell Jr. was influenced by his uncle, Rev. Barney Foreman, of Beech Island, who was a Baptist Minister.